Linkin Park: 2004–2006: Side projects and Minutes to Midnight

 Linkin Park embarked on a large world tour titled "Minutes to Midnight World Tour".
 The band promoted the album's release by forming their fourth Projekt Revolution tour in the United States which included many musical acts like My Chemical Romance, Taking Back Sunday, HIM, Placebo, and many others.
 They also played numerous shows in Europe, Asia, and Australia which included a performance at Live Earth Japan on July 7, 2007. and headlining Download Festival in Donington Park, England and Edgefest in Downsview Park, Toronto, Ontario, Canada.
 The band completed touring on their fourth Projekt Revolution tour before taking up an Arena tour around the United Kingdom, visiting Nottingham, Sheffield and Manchester, before finishing on a double night at the O2 arena in London.
 Bennington stated that Linkin Park plans to release a follow-up album to Minutes to Midnight.
 However, he stated the band will first embark on a United States tour to gather inspiration for the album.
 Linkin Park embarked on another Projekt Revolution tour in 2008.
-This was the first time a Projekt Revolution tour was held in Europe with three shows in Germany and one in the United Kingdom.
-A Projekt Revolution tour was also held in the United States which featured Chris Cornell, the Bravery, Ashes Divide, Street Drum Corps and many others.
-Linkin Park finished the tour with a final show in Texas.
+The United States Projekt Revolution tour featured Chris Cornell, the Bravery, Ashes Divide, Street Drum Corps and many others.
 Mike Shinoda announced a live CD/DVD titled Road to Revolution: Live at Milton Keynes, which is a live video recording from the Projekt Revolution gig at the Milton Keynes Bowl on June 29, 2008, which was officially released on November 24, 2008.